WhatsApp marketing KPIs: 4 metrics

 For example, SNOCKS researched this and found that customers for whom they have an email address and a WhatsApp number have a higher CLV than those for whom they only have an email address.

-Customer acquisition costs (CACs) are also a big concern for eCommerce brands, especially now when money's tight and the future of their business may be uncertain.
+Customer acquisition costs (CACs) are also a big concern for brands, especially now when money's tight and the future of their business may be uncertain.

 However, WhatsApp at the moment is more of a retention channel.
 You need website visitors and email subscribers who will move into your WhatsApp channel.